effortlessdevsec/Web-Application-Hacks/JWT/README.md

 Like SSL (with the NULL Cipher), JWT support a None algorithm for signature.
 This was probably introduced to debug applications.In None algorithm no any signature required .

+Nowdays None algorithm is disbaled  by default , developer use none algorithm for debugging purpose, if developer forget to disable None algorithm .then  the token not required

+signature any more:

 ```